parsicore/parsicore/profile/README.md

-# Parsilab — Persian Rust Ecosystem Tools
+# parsicore — Persian Rust Ecosystem Tools

-Welcome to **Parsilab**, the powerhouse organization dedicated to building top-notch Rust tools for Persian developers.
+Welcome to **parsicore**, the powerhouse organization dedicated to building top-notch Rust tools for Persian developers.

 ## Who We Are

-At Parsilab, we understand that Persian developers deserve native, reliable, and efficient libraries tailored specifically to their unique needs — especially when it comes to date and time handling.
+At parsicore, we understand that Persian developers deserve native, reliable, and efficient libraries tailored specifically to their unique needs — especially when it comes to date and time handling.
 That’s why we focus on creating **Rust crates** that make working with the Persian calendar and related utilities seamless and intuitive.

 ## Our Mission